khoih-prog/BlynkGSM_Manager/README.md

 4. `TinyGSM library 0.7.9 or later` (https://github.com/vshymanskyy/TinyGSM)

 #### Use Arduino Library Manager
 The easiest way is to use `Arduino Library Manager`.
-Search for `BlynkGSM_Manager.h`, then select / install the latest version.
+Search for `BlynkGSM_Manager`, then select / install the latest version.

 #### Manual Install